Recipes

 Instructions

 • Boil 3 cups of water and add chopped ginger.
-Boil for 10-15 minutes, then steep- turning the burner off, with the lid on for 1 hour.
+Boil water for 10-15 minutes, then steep- turning the burner off, with the lid on for 1 hour.

 • Squeeze 3 lemons into large quart jar.
 I like to use my small strainer to keep seeds and the majority of the pulp out.